 We made the decision to have NotFroofy get a master's degree in Web design.
 She got into a nearby university, and we managed to get her a student visa for the three-year program.
 However, shortly after she started, 9/11 happened.
 As a result, increased caps on immigration were allowed to expire without renewal.
 And immigration without a fiancée visa got even harder.
-Without going into the gory details, it was nine years before NotFroofy was able to go from the student visa to a work visa, and from the work visa to a green card.
+Without going into the gory details, it was over fourteen years before we could get NotFroofy a work permit and full permission to live in this country.

 In 2000, just before NotFroofy's arrival here, Vermont had become the first state to have same-sex civil unions.
 No state then allowed same-sex marriage.
 And federal law included the "Defense of Marriage Act," which stated that a) the federal government would not recognize any same-sex marriage, and b) no state was required to recognize a same-sex marriage performed in another state or country.